ruthorangi/E-Commerce-Dataset/README.md

 How are the products performing? with data showing unit sold, total sales and total profit?
 How is the stock concentration by store location?
 # Tools Used
-The dataset was cleaned and manipulated and transformed on the excel workbook and Power query and data visualization was done on Power BI and DAX measure
+The dataset was cleaned and manipulated and transformed on the excel workbook and Power query, Power BI and DAX measure

 <img width="352" height="455" alt="Sales" src="https://github.com/user-attachments/assets/77670875-c957-4d23-abb5-0512829b8edb" />

 <img width="393" height="455" alt="Product" src="https://github.com/user-attachments/assets/546aa9a9-b8f4-4eea-854c-34dbc3915479" />